-On Saturday June 15th, the Marine Museum of Manitoba will host its first of two annual pancake breakfasts from 8am to 11am.
+On Saturday August 21, 2021, the Marine Museum of Manitoba will host its second drive-thru pancake breakfast of the season from 8am to 11am.
 The breakfasts, which serve as important fundraisers for the iconic non-profit museum, have become fixtures in the region’s social calendar.
 This year’s breakfasts have been sponsored by No Frills and The Riverboat Restaurant, with Sunova Credit Union as coffee and juice sponsors.

 Shay Nordal, the museum’s General Manager, says not only does the breakfast help to raise money to keep the museum in operation, but it helps to bring the museum’s supporters together.

 “Every year we see many of the same faces at the breakfast; supporters, local politicians, donors, past board members, and people who feel connected to the museum because of their family connection to the ships themselves.
 It takes a whole community of people to keep a non-profit museum of this size going and we are so lucky to have such a committed group that support us” Nordal said.

 In addition to pancakes, sausage, juice and coffee, breakfast goers will receive a voucher for free admission to the museum once it opens.
 At $10 per adult and $5 for children under 12, Board Chair Duane Nicol says it’s a great deal, and a wonderful way to spend a summer morning.